takejohn/aiscript-dev.github.io/docs/en/references/literals.md

 {a: 12; b: 'hoge'} // Syntax Error
 ```

-## 関数
+## Function
-Function literals are called “unnamed functions” and are similar in form to [function declaration](. /syntax.md#%E9%96%A2%E6%95%B0), but without a function name.
-(And since it is literal, of course it is an expression, not a statement.)
+Function literals are called “unnamed functions” and are similar in form to [function declaration](./syntax.md#functions), but without a function name.
+Since it is literal, it is an expression, not a statement.

 ```aiscript
 var func = @(){} // Function that does nothing